Vital-Utilities/Vital-Utilities/README.md

 ## Why use Vital?

 - Find the process to kill faster with search 🗡️ (search by pid, name, title)
+- Always On Top ensures Vital Utilities app is always above other apps when it matters the most.
+Unlike scaredy Task Manager 👻
 - Dark theme so your retina is safe. 🐼
 - Beautiful Graphs 📈📊
 - Plentiful information 👓